firmwaremodules/iotfirmware/README.md

 The firmware binary **.bin** files can be loaded to the target using any means of your choosing, including vendor-supplied programmers, on-chip bootloaders, or Firmware Modules' own firmware loading tool `fm_load` supplied in the /tools folder for Windows PCs.

+## Customized Firmware

+If you'd like to customize one of our reference designs for your application, or have an application in mind, get in touch at `contact@firmwaremodules.com`